ZEWT - ZERO EMISSION WATERBORNE TRANSPORT

 The idea came about as a result of looking at hydrogen range extenders for battery vans and trucks.
 With these vehicles it is possible to bolt on a hydrogen battery cartridge.
 That is not the case with the Elizabeth Swann, where such cartridges are designed to be swapped at SmartNet™ service stations, for extremely rapid and safe energy exchanges.

-Instead of using commercially available Type IV storage cylinders, we are considering modifications to the hull to allow us to use stored hydrogen more efficiently than, for example, Energy Observer, and the New Era seen below - both worthy projects, incorporating leading edge technology.
+Instead of using commercially available Type IV storage cylinders, we are considering modifications to the hull to allow us to use stored hydrogen more efficiently than, for example, Energy Observer, and the New Era seen below - both worthy projects, incorporating leading edge technology, as an inspiration to us at the Foundation.

 The green hydrogen generated at anchor, would go to improving vessel performance when a ship is back at sea again.
 Ideal as a reserve, or for short hop vessels, to increase performance.
 It is cleaner than using a diesel backup generator, as on the IBM Mayflower trimaran.